All Articles

 Every batch of nicotine used in your PMTA product formulations needs a COA covering:

-- Specific optical rotation
+• Specific optical rotation (confirms L-nicotine enantiomer)

 Template COAs or "typical values" documents won't pass review.
 The FDA wants results for the actual batch in your product.
+If your COA shows identical numbers across every batch, reviewers will flag it as either fabricated or evidence of inadequate testing.
+Real analytical data has natural batch-to-batch variation within specifications.
+That variation is normal and expected.

 Supply chain traceability